AndrewJBateman/FCC-Personal-Library/README.md

 # :zap: Nodejs Information Security and Quality Assurance

 * Node.js app to store and access book data as json objects in a MongoDB database
-* Part of a FreeCodeCamp exercise for Front End Certification (since removed from the curriculum).
+* Part of a FreeCodeCamp exercise for Front End Certification.

 *** Note: to open web links in a new window use: _ctrl+click on link_**